RottenThunder/Project-Ember/README.md

 ### Day 80 (02/01/2022)
 - Commit "Stats for the Batch Renderer"
     - I've added some statistics for the batch renderer, so i can see how how many draw calls it takes to render a certain scene

+### Day 86 (08/01/2022)
+- Commit "Game Development with the Batch Renderer"
+    - The Game Scene is back, and now being rendered by the batch renderer
+    - I have used all of the tiles from the game "The Legend of Zelda: A Link to the Past"